flexcompute/tidy3d/README.md

 - Make `tidy3d.components` to define simulation.
 	- Using builtin `tidy3d` imports (`td.PlaneWave`, `td.ModeMonitor`, etc.)
 	- Using `tidy3d.plugins` to construct more specialized components (mode solver, dispersion fitter, etc.).
-- Create a `td.Simulation` object containing all simulation parameters (pydantic will automaticall validate all components).
+- Create a `td.Simulation` object containing all simulation parameters (pydantic will automatically validate all components).
 - Upload `Simulation` to server using `tidy3d.web`.
 	- Export `Simulation` to a .json file format with `Simulation.json()`
 	- Save as .json file.